NetickNetworking/NetickDocumentation/articles/core-concepts.md

 # Core Concepts

-### **Network Sandbox** <a href="#network-sandbox" id="network-sandbox"></a>
+### Network Sandbox <a href="#network-sandbox" id="network-sandbox"></a>

-<xref:Netick.NetworkSandbox> is what controls the whole network simulation.
-It can be thought of as the manager of the simulation.
+<xref:Netick.NetworkSandbox> is what controls the whole network game.
+It can be thought of as the manager of the game.
 You can have more than one network sandbox in a single Unity game, and that happens when you start both a client and a server on the same project.
 This can be extremely useful for testing/debugging, because it allows you to run a server and a client (or multiple thereof) in the same project and therefore see what happens at both at the same time, without interference.

 - Therefore you can think of a sandbox as representing a server or a client.
 - You can show/hide the current sandboxes from the Network Sandboxes panel.

-### **Network Object** <a href="#network-object" id="network-object"></a>
+### Network Object <a href="#network-object" id="network-object"></a>

 Any GameObject which needs to be synced/replicated must be a <xref:Netick.NetworkObject> (has the <xref:Netick.NetworkObject> added to it).
 If you want to see something on everyone’s screen, it has to have a <xref:Netick.NetworkObject> component added to it.
 It’s the component that tells Netick that a GameObject is networked.
 The <xref:Netick.NetworkObject> component by itself just informs Netick that the object is networked.
 To add networked gameplay-logic to it, you must do so in a component of a class derived from <xref:Netick.NetworkBehaviour>.
 Netick comes with a few essential built-in components: